Gforcex/OpenGraphic/Unity.md

 * [Prefabshop](https://github.com/Raptorij/Prefabshop) Prefab painter for Unity
 * [PrefabPainter](https://github.com/Roland09/PrefabPainter) Tool for conveniently and flexibly adding huge amounts of prefabs to your Unity scene.
 #### AssetsAnalyzer
+* [AssetStudio](https://github.com/Perfare/AssetStudio)  :thumbsup:  A tool for exploring, extracting and exporting assets and assetbundles
 * [UtinyRipper](https://github.com/mafaca/UtinyRipper) GUI and API library for working with Engine assets, serialized and bundle files
-* [AssetStudio](https://github.com/Perfare/AssetStudio) A tool for exploring, extracting and exporting assets and assetbundles
+* [UnityAssetUsageDetector](https://github.com/yasirkula/UnityAssetUsageDetector)  :thumbsup: Find usages of the selected asset(s) and/or Object(s) in your Unity project, i.e. list the objects that refer to them
 * [UnityEngineAnalyzer](https://github.com/vad710/UnityEngineAnalyzer) Roslyn Analyzer for Unity3D
-* [ReferenceExplorer](https://github.com/tsubaki/ReferenceExplorer) ReferenceExplorer will visualize the object and component dependencies
 * [AssetsReporter](https://github.com/wotakuro/AssetsReporter) [Unity] Report System for Asset Import Settings
 * [UnityHeapExplorer](https://github.com/pschraut/UnityHeapExplorer) Heap Explorer is a Memory Profiler, Debugger and Analyzer for Unity.
 * [unitysizeexplorer](https://github.com/aschearer/unitysizeexplorer) Visualize how much space each asset in your Unity game takes